-- 1. To explore the various graphical representation of data. - 2.
+- 1. To explore the various graphical representation of data . - 2.
 To find the sample mean and sample variance from data. - 3.
 To find the various descriptive statistics of a given data. - 4.
 To demonstrate the various concept of dependence in a bivariate data. - 5.
 To discuss the concept of correlation in a given data. - 6.
 To fitting of simple linear regression models. - 7.
-To fitting of multiple linear regression models.

-- 8. Data fitting for distribution.

-- 9. To display Random number generation.

-- 10. Testing of hypothesis
+To fitting of multiple linear regression models.Data fitting for distribution. - 8.
+To display Random number generation. - 9.
+Testing of hypothesis programming/Practical/Group discussion/Team teaching/ Image: Comparison of the second secon

+Transaction

+mode:

+Lecture/Demonstration/Co

-Transaction mode: Lecture/Demonstration/Co Operative learning / programming/Practical/Group discussion/Team teaching/ Experimentation/Tutorial/Problem solving/Self-learning.
+Operative learning /

+$\label{eq:experimentation/Tutorial/Problem solving/Self-learning.$